Off Campus Adventure

-The Adventure Break Series works to improve on regular school breaks by offering serious adventures for the discerning participant.
-Did you like afternoon rock climbing trip in the fall?
+The Adventure Break Series works to improve on school breaks by offering occasional, serious adventures for the discerning participant.
+Did you like the afternoon rock climbing trip in the fall?
 Come on down to West Virginia on spring break and see what kind of climber you have become.
-Want a little break in the fall?
-Join us in on our Western Massachusetts adventure: climb, mountain bike, and run the white water rivers till you feel recharged and ready to come back to LSC.
+Want a little break?
+Join us in on our Western Massachusetts adventure: climb, mountain bike, and run the white water rivers till you feel recharged and ready to come back to Lyndon.
 Bring your adventurous spirit, we’ll take care of the rest!

 Jay Peak, Stowe, Cannon Mountain, Loon, and Bretton Woods are all within an hour of campus.
 For climbers and hikers, the Franconia Range, Presidential Range, and Mount Washington are 45 minutes away in New Hampshire.
 To the west, Mount Mansfield and Camel’s Hump beckon.
 Our glaciated past has given us numerous small and large lakes to explore.
 And the Vermont Association of Snow Travelers (VAST) and Vermont All Terrain Vehicle Sportsman’s Association (VASA) maintain hundred of miles of trails for winter and summer trail riding in the area.